awsdocs/aws-systems-manager-user-guide/doc_source/sysman-doc-syntax.md

 # SSM document syntax<a name="sysman-doc-syntax"></a>

 The syntax of your document is defined by the schema version used to create it\.
 We recommended that you use schema version 2\.2 or later for command documents\.
 Automation documents use schema version 0\.3\.
+Additionally, Automation documents support the use of Markdown, a markup language, which allows you to add wiki\-style descriptions to documents and individual steps within the document\.
+For more information on using Markdown, see [Using Markdown in AWS](https://docs.aws.amazon.com/general/latest/gr/aws-markdown.html)\.

-The top\-level elements are common for all SSM documents and provide the structure of the SSM document\.
+The top\-level elements provide the structure of the SSM document\.
+The information in this topic pertains to `Command` and `Automation` SSM documents\.

 ## Top\-level elements<a name="top-level"></a>